rsayyed591/photopia/README.md

 │   ├── index.js                       # Entry point for the backend
 │   ├── package.json                   # Backend dependencies and scripts
 │   └── .env                           # Environment variables for the backend
+│   └── database_setup.sql             # SQL Queries for the Database
 │
 ├── user-frontend/                     # Frontend code
 │   ├── src/                           # React source code